 Students must adhere to the attendance policy for both classroom and clinical courses.
-The attendance policy states that a student cannot miss more than three days per quarter and no more than one of those days can be a clinical day, resulting in an attendance requirement of 93%.
+The attendance policy states that a student cannot miss more than three days (21 clock hours) per quarter and no more than one of those days can be a clinical day, resulting in an attendance requirement of 623 completed hours per payment period.
 Attendance reports are shared with the Financial Aid Specialist and Program Coordinator.
 One makeup day will be offered at the end of each quarter for students who exceed their allowed absences.
 These makeup hours will be included in the total attendance for the SAP Review Period.